-Lasting benefit for rotating-Platform knee arthroplastyApril 25th, 2012 in Surgery /
+Lasting benefit for rotating-Platform knee arthroplastyApril 25, 2012 in Medicine & Health / Surgery

 (HealthDay) -- After at least 10 years of follow-up, total knee replacement using a second-generation, cemented, rotating-platform, posterior-stabilized total knee prosthesis offers excellent and durable clinical and radiologic results in active patients, according to a study published in the April 4 issue of The Journal of Bone & Joint Surgery.